Data-Corruption/One-Click-Image-Saver/README.md

 # One-Click Image Saver

-One-Click Image Saver is a Microsoft Edge extension that allows users to save images instantly with a simple Ctrl+Left Click.
+One-Click Image Saver is a Microsoft Edge extension that allows users to save images instantly with Ctrl+Left Click.

 ## Features